 Hello Cveti!
 How are you and the rest of Irony of Fate doing?

-Hi Jad.
+Hi Mirk.
 Thanks for having me.
 We’re good.
 It’s just a very weird situation at the moment like for any artist during this pandemic.

 Hope things get better soon!
 I got to listen to your upcoming album ‘Wicked & Divine’ and damn it’s one powerful album!
 Congratulations.
 How would you describe ‘Wicked & Divine’ to our readers?